How Büro KLK from Vienna Created a Hotel Startup

-The kick off interviewees are three young architects from Vienna – Theresia Kohlmayr, Christian Knapp, and Jonathan Lutter.
-The guys are still practicing architecture with their office KLK architects.
-But they founded an interesting company called the URBANAUTS.
+The kick off interviewees are three young architects, the founders of Büro KLK from Vienna – Theresia Kohlmayr, Christian Knapp, and Jonathan Lutter.
+The guys are practicing architecture with their office Büro KLK.
+But they founded an interesting company (want to start your own practice?) called the URBANAUTS.
 A hotel business converting empty street-level shops into urban lofts for city visitors.
 I love the idea and already wrote an article about their business once I stumbled upon their site.

 I hope you enjoy the interview!